dotnet/corefxlab/docs/specs/alcproxies.md

 ![](../img/ALCProxyAlternate.svg)

 One thing that's nice about `DispatchProxy` is that it allows for us to load a target Type directly from the target ALC to the user ALC, allowing us to remove the `ServerObject`, and instead just call the object's methods directly.
-This only works for in-process communications, though, and by removing `ServerObject`, we may lose the ability to allow for consistent unloadability (due to how the `TargetObject` may return objects), so this approach needs to be investigated further.
+This only works for in-process communications, though, and by removing `ServerObject`, we may lose the ability to allow for and `AssemblyLoadContext.Unload()` method to de-attach the proxy and all objects associated with it (due to how the `TargetObject` may return objects).
+This would lead to a

 ### The Type-Isolation barrier, and Client/Server send options